 On average, an active user spent 27 hours and 43 minutes on YouTube’s Android app between 1st October and 31st December 2023.

 Users spend the second highest amount of time on YouTube compared to other social media apps.
-Meanwhile, the active users of TikTok spend the most time on the platform compared to other social media platforms.
+Meanwhile, TikTok’s active users spend the most time on the platform compared to those of other social media platforms.

 Other platforms that recorded high user times on their Android apps were Facebook and WhatsApp.

-Here is a table displaying the time spent by users on the Android apps of different social media platforms between 1st October and 31st December 2023.
+Here is a table displaying the time spent by users on the Android apps of various social media platforms between October 1st and December 31st, 2023.

 Social Media Android App | Hours Spent on Android Apps |